 Using this integrative analysis, we now report that distinctive TF profiles are significantly enriched in At-Risk and ERA individuals compared to controls in multiple cell types, especially in CD8 and CD4 T cells.
 This is the first time that Taiji framework has been applied to integrative single cell analysis.

 Unsupervised clustering of our data based on Taiji prediction delineated five groups of individuals with distinctive TF activity profiles.
-At-Risk/ERA-enriched signature pathways were found in two groups G2 and G5, with G2 being the most prominent.
+At-Risk/ERA-enriched signature pathways were found in G2.
 Of interest, CON-enriched pathways were found in G4 and included pathways like RUNX3 that can be protective.
 Of interest, unsupervised clustering using solely gene expression profiles failed to reveal significant cohort enrichment and demonstrates the importance of integrating multiple omics data types (Supplementary Fig. S6).
 These results support the importance of PageRank over individual gene expression or open chromatin analyses to delineate TF activities and differences across cohorts.

 G2 At-Risk/ERA TF signature is enriched for pathways implicated in RA pathogenesis